potiyev/GRT-Landing/PRIVACY_POLICY.md

 **Last Updated:** July 6, 2025

-## What This App Does

-Grid Reaction Timer is a simple game that tests your reaction time using Formula 1 style racing lights.
-You tap the screen when the lights go out, and the app measures how fast you reacted.

 ## What Information We Collect

 **We don't collect any personal information from you.** Here's what the app does with your data: